reflective-dk/reflective-lang-rules/README.md

 (registreringsmønstre), and this example includes a `.pattern` file for each of
 these:

-* administrativ-organisation.pattern
+* Administrativ Organisation
-* henvendelsessteder.pattern
+* Henvendelsessteder
-* it-anvendelse.pattern
+* IT-Anvendelse
-* organisatorisk-tilknytning.pattern
+* Organisatorisk Tilknytning
-* udbetalende-enheder.pattern
+* Udbetalende Enheder

 The original requiments (in Danish) can be found here: